cardoso42/cartas-de-amor/docs/api-documentation.md

 - **Method**: `JoinRoom`
 - **Parameters**:
   - `roomId` (Guid): The ID of the room to join
+  - `password` (string, optional): The password for the room if it is password-protected
 - **Server Events**:
   - None directly from this method
 - **Notes**: